 PDF download Download Article

 Lilith is a popular (but controversial) figure in religion and mythology…but what does she really represent, and what sort of symbols is she represented by?
 We’ll dive deep into the murky waters around this folkloric wife of Adam, who has since been reimagined as a frightening demoness, an empowering feminist figure, and even a placement in your astrological birth chart!
-From her iconic glyph to other symbols that represent her story and influence, keep reading to discover everything you need to know about the Black Moon Lilith and the Mother of Demons.
+From her iconic glyph to other symbols that represent her story and influence, keep reading to discover everything you need to know about the Black Moon Lilith and the Mother of Demons, with insights from astrologer Paige Ferris.

 Section 1 of 5: